 Vsonics GR07 is one of the most popular phones for modern day audiophiles it is a great sounding phone with stunning design and bio-cellulose drivers.
 What happens when you take the amazing Vsonic GR07 and try to create a budget option while retaining the features everyone loves on the original?

 Good packaging nice design and well protected, no complaints here.

 OK.......HOLD ON.......WHAT IS THIS??????
 TIIIPPPPPSSS

 This may be the greatest bundle of tips with a set of IEM's that I have ever seen.
 You get so many varying tips that its almost inconceivable that you wont find a fit seriously they are of great quality and there is plenty of them.
 Also included in the package is a set of silicone ear guides that are my favourite to date they are soft and fit my ears perfectly.
 Finally, Vsonic throw in a snap shut soft case which is nice but i wish it was a hard case to provide at least some protection from being thrown in a bag etc, for the price though one shouldn't really complain.

 Vsonic GR06 IEM - Looks and Build Quality - (8.5/10)

 Build quality is stellar.
 The housing is made of very good quality plastic with a metal nozzle which actually rotates so as to fit into your ear better. now worries here at all and they will last you a long time.
 One of the reasons for this is the simply outstanding cable.
-Vsonic are known for their cable quality and the GR06 one is no exception and I will go as far as to say this is one of the best cables on any IEM at any price.
+Vsonic have known for their cable quality and the GR06 one is no exception and I will go as far as to say this is one of the best cables on any IEM at any price.
 Bravo Vsonic.